-One way to make this dream a reality is through affiliate marketing, a sales tactic that can generate high online revenue.
-Whether you create a website and blog, make YouTube videos, or build an audience on social media, you can use affiliate marketing to monetize your content.
-This introductory guide to affiliate marketing will teach you everything you need to know to start your online business idea, from the definition of affiliate marketing to its benefits and best practices.
+Businessman and philanthropist Warren Buffet once said, “If you don’t find a way to make money in your sleep, you’ll work until you die.”
+Affiliate marketing is one way to ensure the money is coming in, even while you’re away from your computer.
+Whether you create a website, make YouTube videos, or build an audience on social media, you can use affiliate marketing to monetize your content.
+This introductory guide to affiliate marketing will teach you everything you need to know to get started, from its benefits to affiliate marketing trends, examples and best practices from Wix users.

 What is affiliate marketing?